Tagged “aria”

 when planning accessible interactive disclosure elements.

-How to hide elements for different browsing contexts
+How to hide elements on a web page

 The difference between aria-label and aria-labelledby (Tink - Léonie Watson)